imakshug/OCR_and_Document_Search_Web_Application/README.md

 ## Scope
 The assignment focuses on creating a web application that:

--Allows users to upload a single image in common formats (JPEG, PNG, etc.).
+- Allows users to upload a single image in common formats (JPEG, PNG, etc.).
--Extracts text using OCR.
+- Extracts text using OCR.
--Provides keyword search functionality based on the extracted text.
+- Provides keyword search functionality based on the extracted text.
-=Is deployed and accessible online.
+- Is deployed and accessible online.

 ## Tasks Breakdown
 ### Task 1: Environment Setup and OCR Implementation